Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topologies

-\begin{rem}[Orthogonality on monomorphisms] The orthogonality $\perp$ of maps and classes of maps restricts to an orthogonality relation $\perp_m$ on monomorphisms and classes of monomorphisms.
+\begin{remark}[Orthogonality on monomorphisms] The orthogonality $\perp$ of maps and classes of maps restricts to an orthogonality relation $\perp_m$ on monomorphisms and classes of monomorphisms.
 If $\cM$ is a class of monomorphisms its left orthogonal is ${}^{\perp_m}\cM = \lorth {\cM} \cap\Mono$ and its right orthogonal is $\cM^{\perp_m}=\rorth{\cM} \cap\Mono$.
 This is the meaning of the formula in \cref{LTtop}~\eqref{LTtop:1}.
-The pair $(\Dense j,\Close j)$ is a factorization system on monomorphisms relative to the orthogonality relation $\perp_m$. \end{rem}
+The pair $(\Dense j,\Close j)$ is a factorization system on monomorphisms relative to the orthogonality relation $\perp_m$. \end{remark}

 \begin{proof} \eqref{LTtop:1} Let us first show that $\Dense j\perp \Close j$.
 If a monomorphism $u:A\subseteq B$ is $j$-dense and a monomorphism $z: Y\subseteq Z$ is $j$-closed let us show that every commutative square has a unique diagonal filler